 The Silver Travel Book Club is now proudly sponsored by Silver Travel partner Emerald Waterways, and as they say on their website: “we know that many of our guests are avid readers, never more so than when navigating the waterways of Europe on-board an Emerald Waterways Star-Ship.
 That’s why we’re so proud to sponsor the Silver Travel Book Club as they continue to bring fascinating travel-focused books to inspire passionate readers each and every month.”

-As Silver Travel Book Club’s Literary Editor, I am excited to have been invited to join Emerald Waterways on their cruise on the Danube, from Budapest to Bucharest in May 2019, and I’m hoping to enhance the experience through location-specific books which other Silver Travellers may enjoy reading with me.
+As Silver Travel Book Club’s Literary Editor, I am excited to have been invited to join Emerald Waterways on their Enchantment of Eastern Europe cruise on the Danube, from Budapest to Bucharest in May 2019, and I’m hoping to enhance the experience through location-specific books which other Silver Travellers may enjoy reading with me.

 Between the Woods and the Water by Patrick Leigh Fermor

 The acclaimed travel writer’s youthful journey – as an 18-year-old – across 1930s Europe by foot began in A Time of Gifts, which covered the author’s exacting journey from the Lowlands as far as Hungary.

 Picking up from the very spot on a bridge across the Danube where his readers last saw him, we travel on with him across the great Hungarian Plain on horseback, and over the Romanian border to Transylvania.

 The trip was an exploration of a continent which was already showing signs of the holocaust which was to come.
 Although frequently praised for his lyrical writing, Fermor’s account also provides a coherent understanding of the dramatic events then unfolding in Middle Europe.
 But the delight remains in travelling with him in his picaresque journey past remote castles, mountain villages, monasteries and towering ranges.